Murray-R/SnO_VOC_Sensor/README.md

 # SnO_VOC_Sensor
 STL files for Room temperature sensing of volatile organic compounds using hybrid SnO nanoflower and Laser-Induced Graphitic carbon devices.

+Attached are .stl 3D model files for the paper entitled "Room temperature sensing of volatile organic compounds using hybrid SnO nanoflower and Laser-Induced Graphitic carbon devices"

+The DOI will be included here: XX
+At the point of publication